 - Marjoram is an excellent remedy for a cold or stomachache.

-- 1. To ward off colds, bring the water to a boil.
-Add the ginger root, lemon, fenugreek, and aniseed, cover, and boil for 10 minutes.
+Bring the water to a boil.
+Add the ginger, lemon, fenugreek, and anise seeds, cover, and boil for 10 minutes.

-- 2. Strain the tea into a mug and stir in honey to taste.
-Inhale the aroma and sip it while hot.
+Strain the tea into a mug and stir in honey to taste, if desired.
+Inhale the aroma and sip the tea while it’s hot.